chersiakingdom/chersiakingdom/README.md

 ### Hi there 💘
-This github started in May 2021.
+This github started in May 2021,
+I'm going to upload slowly what I've studied so far

 ***